timmo001/developer-utilities-webapp/README.md

 This is a webapp that provides a collection of utilities for developers.
 It is built using Next.js and TypeScript.

+The reason for building this webapp is to provide a single place for developers to access a collection of utilities that they might need in their day-to-day work.
+It also provides an alternative place to use private data that you don't want to share with other services.

 ## Features

 - TBD